George W. Anson: Shakespeare, Sydney and New York

 In 1880 he joined the company of Shakespearean actress Madame Modjeska.

 In 1892 he appeared at the Criterion Theatre in Sydney, Australia, in New Men and Old Acres by Tom Taylor.
 The play was a success: The Sydney Mail stated it "sorely taxed the seating accommodations" and "every available corner was occupied".
 The Sydney Morning Herald said "Mr Anson had a tremendous reception, and the applause lasted so long that the actor had every excuse for feeling embarrassed".
 The following month he appeared, in the role of Eccles, in the comedy Caste by Thomas William Robertson at the same theatre.
 It was his final appearance before returning to England.
 The Sydney Morning Herald said "after the present run it is not probable that as fine a cast will ever be furnished in Australia again".

 In 1897 in Broadway, he was in the comic opera La Poupée which was produced by Oscar Hammerstein I at the Olympia Theatre.

 From 1907 Anson appeared in several productions at Her Majesty's Theatre in London.
 They included Shakespeare's Hamlet, The Merry Wives of Windsor (as Falstaff), The Merchant of Venice (as Old Gobbo) and Julius Caesar (as Ligarius); also The School for Scandal by Richard Brinsley Sheridan and a dramatisation by J. Comyns Carr of Charles Dickens's novel The Mystery of Edwin Drood (as Durdles).
 This theatre was built in 1897 with the involvement of Herbert Beerbohm Tree, who directed and appeared in these plays.

 Between 1910 and 1917 he appeared in various Broadway theatres.
 He appeared in Suzanne which ran for 64 performances at the Lyceum Theatre, opening in December 1910.
 It came during 1911 to Toronto, where a reviewer wrote, "The veteran English character actor George W. Anson [was] playing the role of a crusty old brewer.
 Mr. Anson is an artist, who for years has been associated with the most noted actors of England...."

-Other Broadway plays in this period included in 1916 a revival of The Merry Wives of Windsor, in which Beerbohm Tree also appeared, and in 1917 The Barton Mystery by Walter C. Hackett, in which George Anson's son Albert Edward Anson also appeared.
+Other Broadway plays in this period included in 1916 a revival of The Merry Wives of Windsor, in which Beerbohm Tree also appeared, and in 1917 The Barton Mystery by Walter Hackett, in which George Anson's son Albert Edward Anson also appeared.